Battle of Ulytau: Course of the Battle

-At night, Moyynsyz-Hasan's detachment unexpectedly approached the Sheibanid camp.
-Panic broke out among the enemy ranks, as the Sheibanid sultans, not expecting an attack from the Kazakhs, had not even posted guards.
-As a result, their army became disorganized and was unable to mount an effective defense.
-This led to the complete defeat of the Uzbek forces and a decisive victory for the Kazakh detachment.
+Soon, Kasym sent a detachment led by one of his biy, Moyunsiz-Hasan, which his detachment unexpectedly attacked the Shaybanid camp at the night.
+The Bukharans were unaware of the Kazakh attack and had not set any guards at the camp.
+As a result, their army was disorganized and was unable to mount an effective defense.
+This led a decisive victory for the Kazakh detachment.